 Skip to main content

 Signs the request body with a cryptographic key and attaches the resulting signature as an HTTP header.
-This is a common pattern used by webhooks and APIs to let the receiver verify that a request was sent by a trusted party and that the body has not been tampered with.
+This is a common pattern for webhooks and APIs: it lets the receiver confirm that a request came from a trusted party and that the body has not been changed along the way.
+Add it to an HTTP API connection and every request is signed automatically.
+It supports HMAC (with a shared secret) and RSA (with your private key), each in SHA-256 and SHA-512.

 FieldValue